JUNIOR WOMEN'S CLUB OF WOLCOTT, INC

 The Junior Women’s Club of Wolcott, Inc. is able to accomplish so much through the cooperation and generosity of individuals, groups, businesses, churches and the other service organizations in town.
-We thank the town for supporting our fundraisers: Friends and Neighbors, Little Miss/Mister Wolcott, sale of town prints and cookbooks, golf tournaments and Touch-A-Truck.
+We thank the town for supporting our fundraisers of present and past: Friends and Neighbors, Little Miss/Mister Wolcott, sale of town prints and cookbooks, golf tournaments and Touch-A-Truck.
 We are fortunate to be active partners in a community which values volunteerism.